Dear Home-Ec 101,

-Next, you most need to remember when laundering your kitchen dishtowels, aprons, and dish cloths in a public laundromat is to not overload the machines.
-Your wash cloths and towels need enough room to move freely and enough water for the the dirt and germs to be suspended in the wash water so they do not end up re-deposited on the clothing.
+Next, you must remember that laundering your kitchen dish towels, aprons, and dish cloths in a public laundromat are not to overload the machines.
+Your washcloths and towels need enough room to move freely and enough water for dirt and germs to be suspended in the wash water, so they do not end up re-deposited on the clothing.

 Use the dryer on the hottest setting possible.
 Most bacteria can’t survive the heat of a dryer.

 Don’t use the same laundry basket you used to bring the icky dishcloths and towels in -use a laundry bag that also gets washed- to transport the clean laundry home.
 OR simply give it a good wipe down with a sanitizing solution while you wait for your clothing to dry.